J-CF-Leung/Study_Vault/Physics/Condensed matter physics/Phonons.md

 - The _momentum_ associated with the phonon is $\hbar q$
 	- Applying the _momentum operator_ to the wave function

-- The phonon has _group velocity_ corresponding to the _velocity of sound_ in the solid:
+- The phonons have _group velocity_ corresponding to the _velocity of sound_ in the solid:
 $$v_g=\pd{\omega}{q}$$

 - The phonons themselves have _particle character_, being _bosons_